YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 ![Cloud-Run-Configuration-Specs](https://user-images.githubusercontent.com/26104722/99288926-4b1e6800-280a-11eb-8284-cc433dd6a22c.png)

-Step 3: Open Cloud Build on GCP console:
+Step 3: Open Cloud Build on GCP console

-- Create a new trigger.
+- Create a new trigger
-- Specify github repository.
+- Specify github repository
-- Triggered on Master branch.
+- Triggered on Master branch
-- Deployment specifications already available in: `cloudbuild.yaml` file.
+- Deployment specifications already available in: `cloudbuild.yaml` file

 Step 4: Test CI/CD:
 Update github repo by merging feature branch into master branch.
 This will automatically trigger Github actions to lint and test the code, along with triggering Cloud Build to deploy the code updates into the production flask container.